RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Zeph.md

 ## Chapter 1

-<sup>1</sup> <sup>a</sup>word which came to Zephaniah, the son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hezekiah, in the days of Josiah, the son of Amon, king of Judah.
+<sup>1</sup> Yahweh’s<sup>a</sup> word which came to Zephaniah, the son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hezekiah, in the days of Josiah, the son of Amon, king of Judah.

 <sup>2</sup> I will utterly sweep away everything from the surface of the earth, says Yahweh.
 <sup>3</sup> I will sweep away man and animal.
 I will sweep away the birds of the sky, the fish of the sea, and the heaps of rubble with the wicked.
 I will cut off man from the surface of the earth, says Yahweh.